pantheon-systems/documentation/source/content/continuous-integration.md

 ## PHPUnit Testing

-As of Drupal 9 PHPUnit is the standard method of testing on Drupal sites.
+As of drupal:latest PHPUnit is the standard method of testing on Drupal sites.
 Link to PHPUnit Testing.

 ## Integration Bot